ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 #### 1. Study
 - pros and cons of synchronous and asynchronous (not just counters)
+  - the processor is a very complex synchronous system
+  - long memory-bound tasks are executed asynchronously
 - timing in ciruits (datasheets, levels of abstraction)
+  - "reactive" article in micro:bit reference
+  - process scheduling
+  - communication protocols
+  - the processor and interrupts

 #### 2. Apply
 - build a 3-bit synchronous up counter
 - build a 2-bit up/down multiplexed synchronous counter
-- build a 3-bit left/right shifter out of 3 D-flip-flops (control?)
+- build a 3-bit left/right 8-bit ring-shifter out of 3 D-flip-flops (control with micro:bit)
+  - what is the interface overhead for a barrel shifter? bits and direction --> too much? or a great opportunity to do some UI?

 #### 3. Present
 - timing diagrams and schematics